The Pulse: Paris

 Martine said she would try to be at La Maison de Verlaine by noon.
 Kenneth neither believed nor disbelieved that he would see her there, let alone by noon.
 In trying to predict her behaviour he was a complete agnostic.
 It was as if every atom of her being followed Heisenberg's principle of uncertainty.

 Yet now he had this inkling inside him, this intuition, this vibration of neurons.
 Was it the result of waves or particles, or some hidden subatomic structure acting deep inside his brain?
-Whatever on earth it was, he felt that she would be on time this time.
-He felt that she was just exiting the Saint-Michel station.
+Whatever it was, he felt that she would be on time.
+He felt that she was just exiting the Saint-Michel station, smiling at the prospect of surprising Kenneth by being on time.

-She was smirking as she stepped up onto Boulevard Sant-Michel.
+Martine was in fact smirking as she stepped up onto Boulevard Sant-Michel.
 She was thinking that he was thinking that she would always be late.

 He ordered a steak-frites and a glass of wine, and sat back to work out this business about the kyanite ring.
 Perhaps he could even work it into his lecture on probability this afternoon.